cms-analysis/flashggFinalFit/Signal/README.md

 python RunSignalScripts.py --inputConfig {config_file}.py --mode {mode} --modeOpts "{list of options for specific mode}" --jobOpts "{list of options for job submission}"
 ```
 To simply print the job scripts without submitting then add the option: `--printOnly`.
 You can then go to the respective `outdir_{ext}/{mode}/jobs` directory to run the individual scripts locally (great for testing and debugging!)

+In this new final fits package we have introduced a number of additional options which were not previously available.
+Firstly, you can now run the signal model for a single mass point: the polynominal defining the mass dependence on the fit parameters is set to a constant.
+Additionally, you can skip the splitting into the right vertex (RV) and wrong vertex (WV) scenarios (in fact the fraction of WV events for anything but ggH 0J is ~0, so the general rule of thumb is that it is okay to skip the splitting).
+In the new package the minimizer has been replaced with `scipy.minimize`, which means we no longer require the specialised ROOT class for the simultaneous signal fit for different mass points.
+For developers of this package you can find the Python class which performs the signal fit in `tools.simultaneousFit`.
+A simple application of this is shown in `simpleFit.py`.
+The construction of the final signal model is done using the Python class in `tools.finalModel.py`

 ## Signal F-test